 File system integration and metadata preservation

-The DataSync agent connects to your existing storage systems using the industry-standard NFS protocol.
+The DataSync agent connects to your existing storage systems using the industry-standard NFS and SMB protocols.
 The agent transfers data rapidly and deposits it your designated Amazon S3 bucket or Amazon EFS file system.
 When copying data to Amazon S3, DataSync automatically converts each file to be a single S3 object in a 1:1 relationship, and preserves file metadata as Amazon S3 object metadata.
 When you copy objects that contain file system metadata back to file formats, the original file metadata that DataSync copied to S3 is restored.
 Similarly, when Amazon EFS is the destination for your data, DataSync preserves your existing directory structures and file metadata.

 Data encryption and validation

 All of your data is encrypted in transit with Transport Layer Security (TLS).
 DataSync integrates with AWS Key Management Service (AWS KMS) so you can encrypt data at rest in AWS.
 For data in Amazon S3, you can also use Amazon S3-Managed Encryption Keys (SSE-S3).
 DataSync also makes sure that your data arrives intact.
 For each transfer, service performs integrity checks both in transit and at rest.
 These checks ensure that the data written to your destination matches the data read from your source, validating consistency.

 You pay only for data copied by the service, at a flat, per-gigabyte rate—no software licenses, contracts, maintenance fees, development cycles or required hardware.
 This provides a lower total cost of ownership than trying to manually build, operate, and optimize your own high-performance scripted transfers.
 It also offers lower total cost than buying and running commercial transfer tools.